Skip to main content

 SDG 4 — Quality EducationSDG 8 — Decent Work

-A multipurpose gazebo serves as the farm’s community hub — operating simultaneously as a dining area, meeting room, and training center.
-This space hosts regular workshops and courses on:
+A multipurpose gazebo serves as the farm’s community hub.
+It functions as a dining area, meeting room, training center, and demonstration space.
+The education space supports workshops and courses on:

 • Organic farming principles and syntropic planting techniques